Fennel's Priory Timeline

 Fennel's Priory was established in 1996 when Bernard Venables bestowed the name to Fennel.
 The name has featured on Fennel's letterheads ever since.

 The Priory has come of age.
-But let's also celebrate its humble beginnings:
+But let's celebrate its humble beginnings:

-1974: Nigel Hudson is born in Worcestershire, England, into an angling family.
+1974: Nigel Hudson is born in Worcestershire, England, into an angling and gardening family.
 Is the son of a school master and a lay preacher.

 1980: Catches his first fish, a brown trout from a Welsh reservoir.
 Begins lifelong love of angling in wild places.

 1982: Starts fly-fishing.
-Is taught to tie his first fly (a Baby Doll) by his father.
+Is taught to tie his first fly (a Baby Doll).

 1985: Begins a gardening job at a large country house.
 He will work in horticulture for the next seventeen years.